 La siesta in Spain is a famous tradition which consists on a short nap of 15-30 minutes.
-Find out information about the Spanish siesta & tips for sleep a siesta.
+Find out information about the Spanish siesta and its tips.

 To fully enjoy a siesta it is very important to have a good lunch with friends or/and relatives.

-- 1. The real siesta takes place in bed and in pyjamas, but a comfortable sofa is also fine if no bed is not available.
+- The real siesta takes place in bed and in pyjamas, but a comfortable sofa is also fine if no bed is available.

-- 4. Silence all telephones, but don’t forget to set up an alarm!
+- Silence all telephones, but don’t forget to set an alarm!